K15t/viewport-uploader/README.md

 #### `create()`

 - creates a theme with the `themeName` in Scroll Viewport
-- must be run before any other method as it initialises internal variables required by `reset()` and `upload()` (is done asynchronously, must be done outside constructor since a constructor can't be async (as of ES2020), `create` does the job of an otherwise separate `init` method)
+- must be run before any other method as it initialises internal variables required by `reset()` and `upload()` (would have been in constructor, but since operation is asynchronous, must be done outside of constructor because as of ES2020 a constructor can't be async, essentially `create` integrates the job of an otherwise separate `init` method)

 #### `reset()`